JasonWiberg/VGGT-and-Affine-Transformations-Tutorial/README.md

-# Using-VGGT and Affine Transformations on Point Clouds
+# Using VGGT and Affine Transformations on Point Clouds

 Within VGGT_Tutorial.ipynb (works in colab: https://colab.research.google.com/drive/1xU7Tdr8WnSlEhEA97wclnj0CLlZR-fZl?usp=sharing), you can learn to use VGGT to generate point clouds from images, and align the point clouds to specified coordinate systems that can correspond to real-world geometry.